jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 Quarterly Summary
-Reported items were distributed across Huntress monitoring mechanisms: Managed Endpoint Detection and Response and (increasingly) Managed Detection and Response for Microsoft 1\.
-This multi\-pronged approach to security monitoring and response enables Huntress to review adversary operations across the attack lifecyclefrom initial access and exploitation, through lateral movement and persistence mechanisms, to final adversary actions in victim environments.
+Reported items were distributed across Huntress monitoring mechanisms: Managed Endpoint Detection and Response and (increasingly) Managed Detection and Response for Microsoft 365\.
+This multi\-pronged approach to security monitoring and response enables Huntress to review adversary operations across the attack lifecycle—from initial access and exploitation, through lateral movement and persistence mechanisms, to final adversary actions in victim environments.
-Through further analysis and refinement, Huntress researchers were able to discern overall trends in the threat landscape facing SMBsa sector typically overlooked or ignored in threat reporting.
+Through further analysis and refinement, Huntress researchers were able to discern overall trends in the threat landscape facing SMBs—a sector typically overlooked or ignored in threat reporting.
 Huntress researchers identified several notable trends in adversary operations facing the SMB
 space:
-In Q3 2023, 40% of incidents responded to by Huntress analysts were categorized as high or critical in severity.
+In Q3 2023, 40% of incidents responded to by Huntress analysts were categorized as “high” or “critical” in severity.
-Decreased reliance on custom tools and especially malicious binaries in intrusions until final actions, such as ransomware deployment.
+• Decreased reliance on custom tools and especially malicious binaries in intrusions until final actions, such as ransomware deployment.
 As a result, many classic mechanisms for identifying or mitigating threats (such as pure anti\-malware solutions) are less effective for countering intrusions.
-Increased reliance on malicious use of legitimate commands and tools, with particular emphasis on
+• Increased reliance on malicious use of legitimate commands and tools, with particular emphasis on
 RMM software.
 The shift to RMM (as well as built\-in system commands) means greater emphasis must be placed on behavioral analysis of adversary operations for detection and response.
-A highly diversified ransomware ecosystem including many families and strains that do not appear to impact many enterprises or similar entities, but are commonly found in the SMB space.
-This includes a diverse ecosystem of ransomware entities beyond headline entities and many commodity strains that are often dismissed in large enterprise security models.
+• A highly diversified ransomware ecosystem including many families and strains that do not appear to impact many enterprises or similar entities, but are commonly found in the SMB space.
+This includes a diverse ecosystem of ransomware entities beyond “headline” entities and many commodity strains that are often dismissed in large enterprise security models.
 Increased reliance